 Information Technology Hardware/Software lays a foundation of the basic information required to assemble a computer and troubleshoot problems that occur.
 Students will learn how to properly install, configure, upgrade, troubleshoot, and repair PC hardware and software.
-The course will help prepare the student to become a computer service technician and pursue a future career in IT technology or simply be equipped with the knowledge of how a computer works.
+The course will help prepare the student to become a computer service technician and pursue a future

+CIS 129

-CIS 129 WINDOWS OPERATING SYSTEMS
+WINDOWS OPERATING SYSTEMS